samchillcott/days-of-code-2020-july/log.md

 - Got head around what template designer was trying to do and starting to write my own Sass where needed.⁣
 - A lot happier now its a little tidier.⁣
 - Discovered a strange bug where the SVGs don't load on page refresh.
 Quick look to find a solution (no joy) but leaving for now.
 Chances of that being recreated are slim.

+### #daysofcode 26/7/20

+**Today's Progress**
+- N/A.

+**Thoughts**
+- First day of with low stress levels and no guilt or urge to get back to coding.
+- Should have portfolio finished ready for job apps this week.
+Bring it on.